caraya/friday-ai-demo/README.md

 * Added Gemini's capability to summarize the conversation thread
 * Added file upload (audio and images) for analysis, processing, and summarization
   * The file remains available in the conversation until you remove it
-* Improved speech using GOogle's Wave-Net TTS API
+* Improved speech using Google's Wave-Net TTS API

 Any further changes will be documented here and marked as complete in the TODOs section below once it's implemented.